lucasdevtec/vnw-contador-react/README.md

-# Vai na Web - Hortfruti
+# Vai na Web - Counter

 This is a solution for VNW Counter.
 Exercise proposed by [Vai na Web](https://vainaweb.com.br/) in the Front-End Developer course.